Skip to Content

-We are in the process of building a new home for our family, and I’m dreaming of a garden at our new place.
-With so much to do when you build, I’m afraid we won’t have time for a garden this year, and I just can’t imagine life without a garden.
+We are building a new home for our family, and I’m dreaming of a garden at our new place.
+With so much to do when you build, I’m afraid we won’t have time for a garden this year, and I can’t imagine life without a garden.
 So, I’ve been reading up on no-work gardening and came across the Ruth Stout gardening method.
 WOW!
 I love it!

-Here’s that Ruth Stout garden video if you’d like to watch it (not the best quality, but you’ll get what she’s doing): it’s about 10 minutes and so worth watching!
+Here’s that Ruth Stout method video if you’d like to watch it (not the best quality, but you’ll get what she’s doing): it’s about 10 minutes and worth watching!

 What Is The Ruth Stout Gardening Method?

-Ruth’s method of gardening might seem crazy to some, but I’ve watched enough videos of people using her methods, and read enough stories, that I believe it with all my heart.
+Ruth’s gardening method might seem crazy to some, but I’ve watched enough videos of people using her methods and read enough stories that I believe it with all my heart.
+She doesn’t prep for planting, except for placing a thick layer of hay mulch (8-12 inches!) where she plans to plant.
+This suffocates weeds, holds moisture, and slowly breaks down to enrich the soil.

-I am planning to use this exact method for my 2018 garden, so even though we’ll be busy building a new home, we can still enjoy fresh herbs and veggies from our garden.
+I successfully used this method for my 2024 garden, so even though we’ll be busy building a new home, we can still enjoy fresh herbs and veggies from our garden.

 If you want to learn more about Ruth’s way of gardening (and living), there are a few must-have books.
 Take a peek below.
 I just got a couple of them myself.
 This woman is fascinating!

-I love this method of gardening and it almost seems too good to be true, so I decided to go to YouTube and see if anyone had any proof from their own garden.
+I love this gardening method, and it almost seems too good to be true, so I decided to go to YouTube and see if anyone had any proof from their own garden.

 I found lots and lots of videos.
-I’m just including one here, but you can go check and see for yourself.
-Now I can’t wait for spring to get started!
-Oh, here are 7 of the easiest vegetables to plant this spring 😉
+I’m just including one here, but you can check and see for yourself.
+Now, I can’t wait for spring to do it again!
+I will personally be focusing on the seven easiest vegetables to plant this spring.

 Joan Terrell